 - Plug the power cord into a wall outlet.
-Select “Whole Wheat” bread setting.
-If available Choose crust color (I usually set Medium, but if you prefer set Light or Dark) and loaf size (2 LB) and Press the Start button.
+Select the “Whole Wheat” bread setting.
+If available, choose crust colour (I usually set Medium, but if you prefer set Light or Dark) and loaf size (2 LB) and press the Start button.

 - Open the lid and while using Oven Mitt, firmly grasp the bread pan handle and gently pull the pan straight up and out of the machine.
 CAUTION: The Bread Maker and pan may be very hot!
 Always handle with care.